GM says it has 2,700 jobs for workers slated to be laid off

 - Costco posts strong results but faces margin scrutiny

-Legislators and President Donald Trump have hammered GM over the layoffs.
-GM says the factory hires were in the works before its announcement.
+Legislators and President Donald Trump have hammered GM over the factory closures and layoffs.

+While some of the roughly 3,300 factory workers will retire, most of the rest will be offered one of 2,700 jobs the company plans to add at factories where production will increase, GM announced on Friday.
+Some would have to uproot and move to other cities for jobs.

+“Our focus remains on providing interested employees options to transition including job opportunities at other GM plants,” CEO Mary Barra said in a statement of the factory workers.